numpy/numpy/_randomgen/doc/source/index.rst

   to produce multiple streams in parallel applications.
 See :meth:`~randomgen.xoroshiro128.Xoroshiro128.jump` for details.
-  More information about this PRNG is available at the `xorshift and xoroshiro authors' page`_.
+  More information about this PRNG is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
-* XorShift1024*φ - Vast fast generator based on the XSadd generator.
+* XorShift1024*φ - Fast fast generator based on the XSadd generator.
 Supports ``jump`` and so can be used in parallel applications.
 See the documentation for :meth:`~randomgen.xorshift1024.Xorshift1024.jump` for details.
 More information about these PRNGs is available at the
-  `xorshift and xoroshiro authors' page`_.
+  `xorshift, xoroshiro and xoshiro authors' page`_.
+* Xorshiro256** and Xorshiro512** - The most recently introduced XOR,
+  shift, and rotate generator.
+Supports ``jump`` and so can be used in parallel applications.
+See the documentation for :meth:`~randomgen.xoshiro256starstar.Xoshirt256StarStar.jump` for details.
+More information about these PRNGs is available at the `xorshift, xoroshiro and xoshiro authors' page`_.
 * PCG-64 - Fast generator that support many parallel streams and can be advanced by an arbitrary amount.
 See the documentation for :meth:`~randomgen.pcg64.PCG64.advance`.
 PCG-64 has a period of